zeixcom/ui-element/docs-src/pages/components.md

 ## Managing State with Signals

-Le Truc manages state using **signals**, which are atomic reactive states that trigger updates when they change.
+El Truco manages state using **signals**, which are atomic reactive states that trigger updates when they change.
 We use regular properties to access or update them:

 ```js
 console.log('count' in el) // Check if the signal exists